opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 The subnet validator composes a challenge based on whether the task is answering questions, summarizing a given text, debugging code, solve mathematics problems, and so on.
 The motivation behind using multiple tasks is several fold:

-- Using multiple tasks in the prompts continously benchmarks the capabilities of the subnet miners across a broad range of tasks that are challenging but are still common use-cases.
+- Using multiple tasks in the prompts continuously benchmarks the capabilities of the subnet miners across a broad range of tasks that are challenging but are still common use-cases.
 - Using multiple tasks, prompts can be routed to specialized subnet miners, thereby providing an effective mixture of experts system.
 - This approach also serves as a precursor to Bittensor's inter-subnet bridging mechanism that will enable Subnet 1 to interact with other subnets and access the useful work provided by these subnets.
 - Finally, the subnet miners in this subnet must become adept at using tools and APIs in order to fulfill validation tasks.
 We are building an API layer for inter-subnet communication, which is a natural extension of 'agentic' models.

 :::tip Continuously improving performance
-One objective of this subnet is achieve full coverage of the distributions across different personas (representing different users), and different tasks (representing different use-cases).
+One objective of this subnet is to achieve full coverage of the distributions across different personas (representing different users), and different tasks (representing different use-cases).
 See the arXiv paper [Super-Natural Instructions](https://arxiv.org/abs/2204.07705) [(PDF)](https://arxiv.org/pdf/2204.07705.pdf).

 :::